 How long does food last?

 You know when some the food in your fridge has turned: The lettuce is more brown than green.

 Milk has an unmistakably sour smell.
-But what about all those other items you have at home?
+But what about all those other items your fridge?

-Many items in the fridge can last well beyond their use-by date without smelling funky or looking weird, but they could easily be past their prime - and you don't want to find out the hard way.
+Many refrigerated items can last well beyond their use-by date without smelling funky or looking weird, but they could easily be past their prime - and you don't want to find out the hard way.

 Since it's hard to know how long food lasts based on labels (if an item has one), this food shelf life guide can help you decide what's safe for dinner - and what's not.